 - Send money

-Abra’s current core customers are Gen Xers and Baby Boomers, those aged 40-60, these customers tend to be people with spread out investments who want to put some of their money into alternative coins or cryptocurrency.
+Abra’s current core customers are Gen Xers and Baby Boomers, those aged 40-60. these customers tend to be people with spread-out investments that want to put some of their money into alternative coins or cryptocurrency.

-At Money 20/20, Abra announced that Foxconn had backed them up with 16 million in Series B funding.
-This funding will help Abra with several of their long term goals, including
+At Money 20/20, Abra announced that Foxconn had backed them up with $16m in Series B funding.
+This funding will help Abra with several of their long term goals, including:

 - Facilitating cross-border peer-to-peer lending using bitcoin outside of the G20 countries

 - Enabling the middle 2.5 billion consumers worldwide who can afford mainstream domestic products, such as iPhones or washing machines, but only via monthly payments

 - Transforming the traditional consumer electronics business into a leasing and finance business – it is this aspect that most excited Foxconn